Distance Functions and Generalized Means: Duality and Taxonomy: Profit Function Prices and Duality for Convex and Non-Convex Technologies

 \begin{prop} Suppose that $T$ satisfies $T1$ to $T4$.
 For all $z\in T$, if $W=\|\cdot\|$ is weakly increasing over $\Real_+^d$, then:

 For all $p\in [1,\infty]$ if $W=\|\cdot\|_p$ then

 with $\frac{1}{p}+\frac{1}{q}=1.$

 \end{prop} Not that Proposition \ref{normprod} does not assume $T5$.
-It is possible to construct a utility-based distance function from any homogeneous and quasi-convex increasing function.
-In such a case it is, however, easy to show that it necessarily boils down to a norm.
+A utility-based distance function can be constructed from any homogeneous and quasi-convex increasing function.
+In such a case it is however easy to show that it necessarily boils down to a norm.